 How to Write a C Program to Reverse a Number using While Loop, Functions, and Recursion?
 For this, first, find the remainder by dividing the number by 10.

-It allows the user to enter any positive integer, and then this C program will reverse a number using While Loop.
+The below program allows the user to enter any positive integer.
+Next, this C program use the while loop to traverse the digit sin a number and will reverse a number.

 #include <stdio.h> int main(void) { int n, rd, rs = 0; printf("Please Enter any Number to Reverse = "); scanf("%d", & n); while (n > 0) { rd = n %10; rs = rs * 10+ rd; n = n /10; } printf(“Reverse of entered Number is = %d\n", rs); return 0; }